 Table 3.
 Analytical precision

-Detection limits typical for the elements of interest in polymer matrices are given in Table 5.
+Detection limits typical for elements of interest in polymer matrices are listed in Table 4.
+The application LLD values are those obtained for measurement times given in Table 1.